siddhantbarua/Game-of-life/README.md

 3. Any live cell with more than three live neighbours dies, as if by overpopulation.
 4. Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-There are some fascinating patterns which emerge from certain initial conditions, some of which are listed here: https://pdfs.semanticscholar.org/ba77/59e4d871d09459e3751d110137a8434591f6.pdf
+There are some fascinating patterns which emerge from certain initial conditions.